Rules

 Please follow Microsoft documentation Use job queues to schedule tasks.

-- Search for Job Queue Entries and select related link
+- Search for Job Queue Entries and select the related link.

 - Create a new entry

-- There is no addition available configuration so keep Parameter String empty
+- There is no additional configuration available, so keep Parameter String empty.

 - For the rest of the configuration follow Use job queues to schedule tasks.